 2015: Seven players are again named to the Pro Bowl, though Thomas and Chancellor sit out due to injury.
 The five who did play enjoyed a memorable day, with Wilson and Michael Bennett earning offensive and defensive MVP honors.
 Bobby Wagner finishes with a game-high 10 tackles, including a very memorable one on Richard Sherman, Sherman and Tyler Lockett engage in some friendly trash talk, and Bennett has a long touchdown run called back due to a quick whistle.

-Take a look back at Seahawks players who have been honored with Pro Bowl selections through the years.
+Take a look back through the years at Seahawks players in the Pro Bowl.